Important Notice: The Academic Edition 2020-2021 will take place regularly starting from SEPTEMBER 2020.

 An excellent English knowledge is required since all the Master activities are held in that language.

-Generally the lectures are held each Wednesday, Thursday and Friday from 16.00 to 20.00 and each Saturday from 09.00 to 13.00.
-The Masters steering committee retains the right to modify the lecture timetable for organisational and academic purposes.
+Generally the lectures are held each Monday, Tuesday, Wednesday, Thursday, Friday afternoon (from 17 to 19, only on Friday from 15 to 19), and on Saturday morning when required.
+The Masters steering committee retains the right to modify the lecture timetable for organizational and academic purposes.
 Conferences and seminars will take place in days other than those set out for lectures.

 Attendance to the 400 hours of lectures is compulsory.
 A maximum of 20% of absences will be tolerated.
 If at the end of the course the absences are more than 20% of the total, the Masters degree will not be awarded.